cubee-cb/ncr-pakify/README.md

 - `newGamePlus` - New Game Plus modifier is enabled.
   - Add more enemies, make tighter jumps, smaller platforms, it's up to you.
 Or subvert people's expectations and make it easier?
 - `hasDoubleJump` - Player has unlocked Double-Jump.
+  - If your pack features any extra exits where the player may not have Double Jump, you can check for that here.
 - `hasSword` - Player has the Sword available.
+  - If your pack features any levels where Ensy wouldn't have the Sword, you can check for that here.
 - `hasShuriken` - Player has the Shuriken available.
+  - If your pack features any levels where Elenn wouldn't have Shuriken, you can check for that here.
 - `elenn` - Playing as Elenn.
+  - This can be used to make challenges tailored for Elenn's faster, more slippery movement.

-The lack of Easy Mode here is simply due to enemies having a property on them already to remove them if easy is enabled.
+The lack of Easy Mode here is simply due to enemies having a property on them already which when set to True will remove them if easy is enabled.
 Might add it if I feel like it later, or if people actually want proper easy alternates.
 BUT!
 This way you CAN combine Easy Mode with other alternates!
 How rare!

+## Notes
+- `.ncl` is short for Ninja Cat Level.
+A holdover from early development where each level was an individual file instead of being grouped in packs.